Transport in Doha: Al Khor Road

 Construction on the road began in 2016, after Turkish company Tekfen was contracted to construct the road at a cost of $2.1 billion.
 The road runs for 33 km and has 29 tunnels and 5 bridges.
 It is the main route connecting the Doha Metropolitan Area and Lusail with Al Khor, terminating at the Al Bayt Stadium.
 Over 20 residential areas are served by the road, including Simaisma, Umm Qarn and The Pearl, and the industrial hubs of Mesaieed and Dukhan are indirectly served by the road via its intersection with Al Majd Road.
-Vital tourist destinations served by the road include Al Farkiya Beach, Katara Cultural Village and Simaisma Beach.
+Tourist destinations served by the road include Al Farkiya Beach, Katara Cultural Village and Simaisma Beach.

 In 2020, an olympic cycling track was opened to the public.
 It stretches for almost 33 km to the immediate west of the highway.
 Connected to the cycling path is a 38 km-long pedestrian path which has 18 underpasses, opened a year later in 2021.
 In September 2020, the development was entered into the Guinness Book of World Records for two separate accolades: having the longest unbroken expanse of paved asphalt at 25.275 kilometers, and having the most expansive cycling track connected to the highway, at 32.8 km.